 Top chefs spend years traveling the world finding the perfect ingredients, spending hours cooking over a hot stove, and taking precious time plating the perfect dish.
 Some of the best food in the world can be a decade in the making.
 Other foods…not so much.
 Sometimes a quick stroke of genius or a series of unfortunate events can leave someone with one of the best accidental food inventions.

-Margherita Pizza Is Fit For A Queen
+Margherita Pizza Was Created For A Queen

 The pizza was a common-folk food for years until the Royals picked it up and popularized it.
 The first royal to do this was Queen Margherita of Savoy.
 She visited Naples and, in her honor, Chef Raffaele Esposito created a pizza to resemble the Italian flag.